Top Time Saving Tips To Speed Up Your Job Search [In Singapore]

 Use Online Job Search Tools

 Supplement your physical jobs search with an online search.
 The information online is more recent and this alone can speed up your job search.
-In case of a change of submission dates or new job postings, online is the place to go.
+In case of a change of submission dates or new job postings, online job boards is the place to go.
 You can activate jobs alerts, too.

 You can subscribe to email lists.
 However, be careful with that.
 Some marketplaces do not sieve though job postings.
 You may find frauds going through.
 They can also send you irrelevant job offerings.
 Look for those that allow you to filter the jobs that match your search criteria.